tisfeng/Easydict/README_EN.md

 easydict://writeKeyValue?Google-IntelligentQueryTextType=5
 ```

-Similarly, for some services that support looking up vocabularies and translating text at the same time, such as Youdao Dictionary, you can set its query mode to look up only vocabularies by setting the type to `dictionary`.
+Similarly, for some services that support looking up vocabulary and translating text at the same time, such as Youdao Dictionary, you can set its query mode to look up only vocabulary by setting the type to `dictionary`.

 ```
 easydict://writeKeyValue?Youdao-IntelligentQueryTextType=2